change/aws-swf/README.md

 ```

 ###[SampleApp::SampleWorkflow](sample-app/lib/sample_workflow.rb)
 A workflow extends [SWF::Workflow](lib/workflows.rb).
 It should also define a `self.workflow_type` method that calls `effect_workflow_type` to register the module.
-This is where you can set default timeouts for the workflow type (See the [aws-sdk docs](http://docs.aws.amazon.com/AWSRubySDK/latest/AWS/SimpleWorkflow/WorkflowType.html) for all available parameters).
+This is where you can set default timeouts for the workflow type (see the [aws-sdk docs](http://docs.aws.amazon.com/AWSRubySDK/latest/AWS/SimpleWorkflow/WorkflowType.html) for all available parameters).
 Note that if you change one of these defaults, you must increment `WORKFLOW_VERSION`:

 ```ruby
 def self.workflow_type